thenriks/DRTextBox/README.md

 # TextBox
-TextBox with clickable links for DragonRuby.
+Simple TextBox with clickable links for DragonRuby.